1981 Army Cadets football team

-The 1981 Army Cadets football team was an American football team that represented the United States Military Academy in the 1981 NCAA Division I-A football season.
+The 1981 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1981 NCAA Division I-A football season.
 In their second season under head coach Ed Cavanaugh, the Cadets compiled a 3–7–1 record and were outscored by their opponents by a combined total of 212 to 126.
 In the annual Army–Navy Game, the Cadets played the Midshipmen to a 3–3 tie.